Since the inception of the internet and the .COM boom websites have changed dramatically.

 A key things to asses a solution on is API connectivity.
 Application Programming Interface (API), allows data to be communicated between your CMS and another application.

-Security.
 Hackers are going to hack and that will not change, certainly not anytime soon.
 When selecting a platform to consider the security implications, can you afford to have your site go down or worse still suffer from a data breach?
 Unfortunately, no site is full-proof and ultimately everything can be hacked, equally, some platforms are more secure than others and the harder it is to hack, the less likely it is for you to experience such an issue.

-Scalability.
 Change is inevitable for any growing business, and changes impact your websites.
 Make sure you choose a CMS solution that can quickly grow and scale as needed.

 The best CMS for your business is a solution that doesn’t just fit what you need today but one that supports your future plans.
-Dependant on your businesses capability and understanding it may mean that to help you in your decision-making process it is best to reach out to an agency to help understand your requirements.
+Dependent on your businesses capability and understanding it may mean that to help you in your decision-making process it is best to reach out to an agency to help understand your requirements.

 For help in how to select your development partner of choice check out this blog.